Ssimoes48/Happiness-ETL/README.md

 ### ERD

-To organize our data sets we use an Entity Relationship Diagram (ERD) tool.
-We created sample tables and linked them on primary keys which included country name.
-WE then exported he schema into PostgreSQL to create our tables.
+To organize our data sets we use an `Entity Relationship Diagram` (ERD) tool.
+We created sample tables and linked them together on their primary key which was Country Name.
+We then exported he schema into `PostgreSQL` to create our tables.

+When creating our schema, we assigned data types to all the columns.
+These included types like `VARCHAR` if the data was a word or `DECIMAL` if the data was a large number which included a decimal.
+The ‘Year’ column was assigned as an `INT` since it was only a 4-diget basic number.

 ![ERD](Images/ERD.png)